-Top Banks in Costa Rica
+Overview of Banks in Costa Rica

-For anyone considering a banking career in Costa Rica, this list is a helpful guide on where to start.
+For anyone considering a banking career in Costa Rica, this list of top banks in Costa Rica is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 State-owned commercial bank Banco de Costa Rica (BCR) is considered one of the strongest banks in Costa Rica, as well as in Central America.
 It was established in 1877 as a private commercial bank, but in the last decade of the 19th century, it was designated to become a currency issuer and the exclusive manager of public revenues.

-Banco BAC San Jose is a financial institution that is part of the BAC International Bank group, providing electronic and financial banking services including current and savings accounts, advance wage payments, credit, and insurance.
+Founded in 1968, Banco BAC San Jose is a financial institution that is part of the BAC International Bank group, providing electronic and financial banking services including current and savings accounts, advance wage payments, credit, and insurance.
 The bank is based in San José.

 In 2007, Banco Bct purchased Compañía Financiera de Londres, allowing the bank to further increase the number of its financial offerings to its clients.

 Banco Improsa, S.A. is a subsidiary of Grupo Financiero Improsa, S.A. and is based in San Jose.
-The bank provides various banking products and services such as savings and checking accounts, deposits, loans, term investments, overdrafts and electronic banking payments.
+The bank provides various banking products and services such as savings and checking accounts, deposits, loans, term investments, overdrafts, and electronic banking payments.
 It was established in 1968 as Financiera Improsa, S.A.
 In 1995, it changed its name to Banco Improsa, S.A.

-Banco Davivienda (Costa Rica) S.A. provides various financial products and services such as bank accounts, loans, investments, payments and cash management, insurance, brokerage and private banking.
+Banco Davivienda (Costa Rica) S.A. provides various financial products and services such as bank accounts, loans, investments, payments and cash management, insurance, brokerage services, and private banking.
 It was formerly known as Banco HSBC Costa Rica S.A.

 In 2012, Colombian bank Davivienda acquired HSBC’s banking and insurance operations in the country.
 Since then, the bank operates through Corporación Davivienda (Costa Rica), S.A.